tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 -   **Diagnosis** - Figuring out how well the original (and re-calibrated) probabilities perform.
 -   **Remediation** - Adjusting the original values to have better properties.

-This post has details on diagnosing issues.

 ## The Development Plan

 As with everything in machine learning, there are several options to consider when calibrating a model.
 Through the new features in the tidymodels packages, we aspire to make those options as easily accessible as possible.

 Our plan is to implement model calibration in two phases: The first phase will focus on binary models, and the second phase will focus on multi-class models.

-The first batch of enhancements are now available in the development version of probably.
+The first batch of enhancements are now available in the development version of the probably package.
 The enhancements are centered around plotting functions meant for **diagnosing** the prediction's performance.
 These are more commonly known as **calibration plots**.

 ## Calibration Plots